 In accordance with the Ontario Government's new emergency measures that mandates individuals to stay-at-home and maintain contact only with immediate household members, we will continue to provide full family law legal services to clients via ZOOM as we have effectively been doing since March 2020.
 This includes consultations, court appearances, and mediations/arbitrations.

 Our staff and reception are available during regular business hours to receive phone calls and e-mails while working remotely.
 Please pre-arrange any deliveries to the office, or feel free to use our mail-slot to deliver documents.

-At John G. Cox Family Law, we assist parties in addressing all issues that arise from separation and divorce.
-Our lawyers address complex family law matters with a high degree of sophistication and apply a solution-focused approach to all problems and disputes.
+At John G. Cox Family Law, we assist parties in addressing all issues that arise from separation, divorce, and complex family businesses.
+Our lawyers address family law matters with a high degree of sophistication and apply a solution-focused approach to all problems and disputes.
 We are a family law team committed to offering a whole range of focuses and practices.
-We also offer a variety of family dispute resolution services.
+We also specialize in family dispute resolution services.

 Litigation resolves legal disputes within the traditional court process.
 In the event there are concerns of abuse or family violence, or if a party is making unreasonable demands, litigation and protection from the court may be necessary.

 Mediation is a non-adversarial approach to addressing the breakdown of a relationship.
 The process resolves disputes outside of the traditional court process and has the capacity to be more cost-effective than litigation.